dennissxz/data-science-handbook/38-ml-for-graph-data/01-graph-basics.md

 - **Edge List**

-  $m$ objects in the two-column list, each object represents an edge, and stores the pair of vertices of that edge.
+  $N_e$ objects in the two-column list, each object represents an edge, and stores the pair of vertices of that edge.
 Memory $O(m)$

 - **Adjacency List**

-  $n$ objects in the list, each object represents a vertex, and stores a list of neighbors of that vertex.
+  $N_v$ objects in the list, each object represents a vertex, and stores a list of neighbors of that vertex.

   - Easy to work with large and sparse graphs
   - Allows us to quickly retrieve all neighbors of a given vertex